Oak Cladding Exterior

 Working properties

-Dry oak is hard and will require pre-drilling.
+Dry oak is hard and requires pre-drilling before fixing.

 Density